-Despite the employment function of the area, bus services generally serve main routes and do not penetrate within industrial estates, with consequent low bus usage.
-Stronger cycling links are needed to connect cycle lanes to the Luas Stops at Red Cow and at Kylemore as well as providing good cycling facilities throughout the Neighbourhood and linking with Dublin City.
-The M50 Greenway proposed as part of the Cycle South Dublin Initiative will run along the eastern boundary of this area.
+Stronger cycling links are needed to connect cycle lanes to the Luas Stops at providing good cycling facilities throughout the Neighbourhood and linking with Dublin City.
+The M50 Greenway proposed as part along the eastern boundary of this area.

-Bus Connects proposals will address the deficiency in bus services with new orbital routes W2, W4, and S4 connecting the area with Liffey Valley, Tallaght, Blanchardstown and UCD in addition to several new spine routes.
-Public Realm improvement will also be needed to encourage walking to bus facilities and better connection to Luas.
-The area is primarily industrial in character with a lack of public parks, quality of public realm and placemaking.
-A statutory plan will be prepared for the Neighbourhood which will examine how a plan-led evidence based new mixed-use urban quarter can be successfully developed as an organic extension of the city.
+A masterplan is being prepared to establish a strategic framework for the Neighbourhood.
+The project is investigating how a plan-led evidence based new mixed-use urban quarter can be successfully developed as an organic extension of the city.
 A new Luas stop and a new train station on the Kildare Line are envisaged as part of the regeneration.